-Research by the Anti-Bullying Alliance (ABA) has shown that disabled children and those with SEN are more than three times more likely to be bully-victims than their non-disabled peers.
+Research by the Anti-Bullying Alliance (ABA) has shown that children with special educational needs or disability (SEND) are more than three times more likely to be bully-victims than their non-disabled peers.

 What is bullying?

-In the playground it’s name calling, teasing, spreading rumours, ignoring or leaving out, threatening or humiliating, pushing, pulling, hitting, kicking, taking or interfering with personal possessions.
+In the playground, it is persistent name calling, teasing, spreading rumours, ignoring or leaving out, threatening or humiliating, pushing, pulling, hitting, kicking, taking or interfering with personal possessions.
 Online, the cyber bullying can happen day or night via text messages, emails, websites, online gaming, instant messaging and social networks.